samply/spot/README.md

 ## API

 ### /beam
-The beam endpoint offers the possibility to communicate with the beam proxy through a locally hosted beam-proxy.
+The `/beam` endpoint provides the ability to communicate with the beam-broker through a locally hosted beam-proxy.
 An example configuration for this is available in the [docker-compose](./docker-compose.yml)
 #### POST
 With a post to `/beam` you will create a new beam task.
 You need to send a payload with this structure: